The Basics of Family Mediation

 - Subject matter expertise, if the parties desire evaluation of the issues

 Before the mediation occurs, a staff person will speak with the parties or their lawyers to make sure that the case is appropriate for mediation, and to discuss who will be present, the format of mediation, and costs.
-In some cases, the mediator will conduct a conference call with the parties and/or their lawyers prior to the mediation.
+In most cases, the mediator will conduct a conference call with the parties and/or their lawyers prior to the mediation.
 This call is an opportunity to ask additional questions and to share any information that might be valuable in moving the process forward.
 If the mediator needs any written information prior to the mediation, it would be discussed during this call.

 THE ATTORNEY AS ADVOCATE IN MEDIATION